 What is project management?

-Before you can put any project management strategies to work, you have to know what exactly you’re doing.
-So, let’s take a minute and answer a foundational question — what is project management?
+Let’s take a minute and answer a foundational question — what is project management?

 Your project goal is only wishful thinking until you define the strategies you’ll use to take your project from an idea to a finished product.
 97% of organizations know that project management is critical to business performance and success, according to a PwC study.